chekanov/FastSimNN/README.md

 detector-level records.

+This is is how it is orginized:

+* builder  - read Delphes files from HepSim and train NN
+* validate - validate NN
+* compare  - compare performance by reconstracting resolutions
+* toy_detector - create fake data and run ANN
+* makedata - create txt files from Delphes for NN training

 # Now to run
 The program is designed and compiled to run on the ANL ATLAS cluster.
 You need to link it against Delphes.